kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 You need a data model that allows flexibility in what can be associated with entities and their types[^6].

-2. Those long strings used to identify entities, e.g., htpps:...XXXJustin Trudea, are called URIs (for universal resource identifiers), and queries will frequently access and specify them.
+2. Those long strings used to identify entities, e.g., Justin Trudea, are called URIs (for universal resource identifiers), and queries will frequently access and specify them.
 So systems should be competent on those.

-So GDBMSs tend to support semi-structured schemas and certainly RDF systems have good technique to handle URIs.
+GDBMSs tend to support semi-structured schemas and certainly RDF systems have good technique to handle URIs.
 These applications are directly in the realm of graph-based DBMSs.
-Currently, they are directly targeted by RDF systems but I'm fully convinced GDBMSs should also implement techniques to efficiently store semi-structured data and support URIs[^7].
+Currently, they are directly targeted by RDF systems but I'm convinced GDBMSs should also implement techniques to efficiently support them[^7].

-**Final note on my feature set:** I referred to several classic applications but many other applications require and benefit from the above feature set.
+**Final note on the above feature set:** I referred to several classic applications but many other applications require and benefit from the above feature set.
 One can think of these as the "beyond relational/SQL" datasets/workloads, which